Jonas Brothers: 2023–present: The Album, 20th Anniversary and Greetings from Your Hometown

 JonasCon, a fan convention celebrating the 20th anniversary of the band, took place on March 23, 2025, in East Rutherford, New Jersey.
 During the event, the Jonas Brothers announced that their seventh studio album, Greetings from Your Hometown, would be released on August 8, 2025.
 The lead single, "Love Me to Heaven", was released on March 21, 2025.
 The second single, "No Time to Talk", was released on June 20, 2025.
 "I Can't Lose" was released as the album's third single on July 15, 2025.
 The album debuted at number six on the Billboard 200, becoming the Jonas Brothers' eighth top ten album on the chart.

 In support of the record, the band begun embarking on the Jonas20: Greetings from Your Hometown Tour on August 10, 2025.
 During the first concert, they were joined by their Camp Rock co-star Lovato, with whom they performed "This Is Me" and "Wouldn't Change a Thing".
-A month later, Camp Rock 3 was announced by Disney with the Jonas Brothers serving as executive producers, while reprising their roles from the first two movies.
+A month later, Camp Rock 3 was announced by Disney with the brothers and Lovato reprising their roles and additionally serving as executive producers.
+The film premiered on Disney Channel on August 13, 2026.
+A live album recorded during the tour, titled Friends from Your Hometown, was released on March 13, 2026.